Provisioning Infrastructure with Terraform and Libvirt for OpenStack Deployment

 https://cloud-images.ubuntu.com/noble/current/noble-server-cloudimg-amd64.img

-# Refresh, specially the newly downloaded image to the pool
+# Refresh your pool, specially the newly downloaded image to the pool

 virsh pool-refresh base-image-pool